YiyaoShan/Documentation/DocEN.md

 Does your enterprise receive a large number of documents in your e-Box?
 Is it difficult for you to process messages manually in your e-Box online?
 Technical integration with e-Box via a technical interface (web service) can be a solution, enabling messages to be retrieved in "packages" ("Document Consumer" solution).
 All your e-Box messages can then be retrieved directly from your internal IT system.
 This enables you to manage message distribution within your enterprise.
 You can also automate certain actions.
 Attention, the onboarding as a Document Consumer is irreversible.

 Follow the onboarding self-service process below to integrate as a **Document Consumer** of the e-Box Enterprise.
-Your enterprise can do some testings in the application *pre-prod* to ensure that everything is OK before using e-Box as a Document Consumer in Production.
+Your enterprise can do some testings with the *pre-prod* URL to ensure that everything is OK before using e-Box as a Document Consumer in Production.

 ![Diagram DocConsumer Onboarding Process](https://github.com/YiyaoShan/Documentation/blob/main/ProcessusOnboardingDocConsumer.png)